invap/c-reporter-api/README.md

 ```c
 #define MAX_EVENT_SIZE (1010 + 2) // 1010: data, 2: string terminator
 ```
-This line defines the maximum size for the events reported (for example, in the [example application](https://github.com/invap/rt-monitor-example-app/ "Runtime Monitor example application") accompanying this project, the longest event that is reported is 308 bytes long, plus 2 for the '\n'.
+This line defines the maximum size for the events reported (for example, in the [example application](https://github.com/invap/rt-monitor-example-app/ "Runtime Monitor example application") accompanying this project, the longest event that is reported is 308 bytes long, plus 2 for the '\0\0' string terminator.
 - maximum size for a package containing a single event:
 ```c
 #define MAX_EVENT_PKG_SIZE (MAX_EVENT_SIZE + 12)  // MAX_EVENT_SIZE: event, 8: time, 4: event_type